lorvsso/ninety-nine-days/src/pages/blog/eating-vegan-in-turkey.md

 **Veggie Clay Pot**

 We only ordered a couple, but clay pots are so fun because they bring the dish out and then crack open the clay pot right in front of you.
-The vegetarian ones are naturally dairy and egg free and are full of roast veggies which is served on a bed of rice.
+The vegetarian ones are naturally dairy and egg free and are full of roast veggies which is then served on a bed of rice.

 ## Our favourite meals